DEA-C01 Data Security and Governance Practice Question

 Configure a bucket policy to deny PutObject if encryption headers are missing

-Option B and D are correct.
-S3 bucket policies can deny PutObject requests without encryption headers, and SSE-S3 ensures encryption at rest.
-Option A is wrong because CloudTrail logs API calls but does not enforce encryption.
-Option C is wrong because VPC endpoints provide network isolation, not encryption.
-Option E is wrong because KMS alone does not enforce encryption on S3.
+Options C and D are correct.
+Configuring a bucket policy to deny PutObject requests that lack encryption headers (C) enforces encryption at upload time.
+Enabling default encryption on the S3 bucket using SSE-S3 (D) automatically encrypts objects at rest, even if uploaded without encryption headers.
+Together, these ensure all data at rest is encrypted.
+Option A is incorrect because CloudTrail only logs API calls and does not enforce encryption.
+Option B is incorrect because VPC endpoints provide network isolation, not encryption.
+Option E is incorrect because KMS generating keys alone does not enforce encryption on S3; the bucket must be configured to use those keys.

 Answer analysis